gleannyc/documentation/docs/docs/data-ops/Creating-Data-Ops-Builds.md

 An easy way to get started building a configuration file is to export it from an existing Glean resource.

-- Data Models: Navigate to the [Data Models](https://glean.io/app/p/data-models) page, click the Edit icon for one of your Data Models, and then click the `View Data Ops Config File` button.
+- Data Models: Navigate to the [Data Models](https://glean.io/app/p/data-models) page, click the Edit icon for one of your Data Models, and then click the `View DataOps Config File` button.
 - Saved Views: On any Explore page, click the three dots in the top-right corner of the chart area, and then click `Export Saved View Config File`.

 You will likely want to adjust some values in the configuration files after exporting to match your team's preferences and local environment, such as column names and paths to other resources.